You are here

 Knowledge and Abilities

-Knowledge of: Workers' Compensation and Medical Aid Acts and other statutes, court decisions, Attorney General Opinions, Board of Industrial Appeals rulings, and departmental regulations applying to industrial accidents and occupational diseases, past and present, or disability insurance provisions of the Old Age and Survivors Insurance Act; medical terminology, anatomy, psychiatric terms, drugs, prosthetic devices and their indications; tort law pertaining to third party actions.
+Knowledge of: Workers' Compensation and Medical Aid Acts and other statutes, court decisions, Attorney General Opinions, Board of Industrial Appeals rulings, and departmental regulations applying to industrial accidents and occupational diseases, past and present, or disability insurance provisions of the Old Age and Survivors Insurance Act; medical terminology, human anatomy and physiology, psychiatric terms, drugs, prosthetic devices and their indications; tort law pertaining to third party actions.

 Legal Requirement(s)